-In only a few miles away is Veria (Biblical Beroea) to visit Saint Paul’s Bema, and then stroll through the old Jewish neighborhood and the colorful market area.
-A walk in a city where past is present and around.
+Only a few miles away is Veria (Biblical Beroea) to visit Saint Paul’s Bema, and then stroll through the old Jewish neighbourhood and the colourful market area.
+A walk in a city where the past is present and around.
 Return to Thessaloniki.
 (Dinner and overnight)

 In the morning drive to Pella, the capital of Alexander the Great.
 See the exquisite floor mosaics of the 4th century B.C. villas, in situ as well as in the new Museum.